-The ulnar resection reference guide is first mated with a threaded, correspondingly sized interchangeable ball, black for the size 10 and 20 or blue for the size 30 prosthesis.
+The ulnar resection reference guide is first mated with a threaded, correspondingly sized interchangeable ball, black for the size 10 and size 20 or blue for the size 30 prosthesis.
 The selected ball must be fully threaded onto the guide prior to use.
 To determine the final resection level of the ulna, the forearm is first fully pronated before the guide is positioned alongside the ulna and the ball is inserted into the hemi-socket of the fixed radial component.
 The ulna is juxtaposed along the guide to allow a visual assessment of the amount of ulna shaft to be resected.
-The guide is marked in 1 cm increments corresponding with the available ulnar stem lengths.
+The guide is marked in 1/2 cm increments with each full centimeter mark corresponding with the available ulnar stem lengths.
 The ulna should be marked and resected through good bone stock at the most distal possible option and proper resection level confirmed.

-Optional ulnar stems with varying (1,2,3,4 cm) extended lengths can be selected when additional distal ulna length has been lost due to injury or previous surgery.
+The 1 cm extended ulnar stem is intended as the first option to seal the marrow cavity and avoid ectopic bone formation.
+Additional extended ulnar stem lengths 2, 3, 4 cm are available when additional distal ulna length has been lost due to injury or previous surgery.